 When Can You Sign?

-When there is an open, Event Date-level query:
+When there is an open query on an Event Date:

-- You cannot sign at the Event Date level.
+- You can’t sign at the Event Date level.

 - You can sign Forms within that Event.